-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lakebay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lakebay is a town of service providers, managers, and professionals.
-There are especially a lot of people living in Lakebay who work in management occupations (12.55%), office and administrative support (9.83%), and personal care services (8.17%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lakebay is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lakebay is a town of service providers, professionals, and construction workers and builders.
+There are especially a lot of people living in Lakebay who work in management occupations (9.03%), sales jobs (7.45%), and office and administrative support (6.55%).

 One of the nice things about Lakebay is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Lakebay home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lakebay residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lakebay include Irish, English, Norwegian, and Scottish.
+The greatest number of Lakebay residents report their race to be White, followed by Asian.
+Important ancestries of people in Lakebay include German, Irish, English, Norwegian, and European.

 The most common language spoken in Lakebay is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Other Indo-European.